solariance/api-v1-python-example/README.md

 - `SOLARIANCE_PWD`: Your Solariance password.
 - `SYSTEM_ID`: The ID of the system for which you want to fetch forecast power data.

-To run the client and fetch forecast power data, execute the script:
+To run the client and fetch forecast power data, execute the script

 ## Contributing